nartmobile/MindReaderGame/REPORT.md

 ## Challenges
 The biggest challenge that we faced when working on this project was figuring out how to all work on this project simultaneously.
 There were many parts of the project that depended on each other so we were unsure on which agile methodology would work best.
 We wanted to be able to do parts of the program ourselves without the need on waiting on other team members to finish their part in order to proceed.
 After coming up with the pseudocode, we decided that a Kanban agile management would work best.
 Based on the pseudocode, there were certain parts of the program that did not entire depend on previous parts in order to be written such as randomizing cards, generating individual cards, and calculating the secret number.
 Another challenge that we faced was mixing up registers used.
-Since each team member was working on their own part without much knowledge of how the other parts are being written, it was easy for more than one team member to use the same register, furthur corrupting the data that was needed in said register.
+Since each team member was working on their own part without much knowledge of how the other parts are being written, it was easy for more than one team member to use the same register, further corrupting the data that was needed in said register.
 To establish a consistent workflow to help with this issue, we decided to use github.
 Through github, we were able to send our changes often without changing the code of other team members and at the same time, notify which registers we were working with.

 ## What I Learned (Individual)
+This project was fun because I learned how to create a full program in MIPS as well as get some experience working with a team and on Git.
+Personally, understanding the game at all was already a fun and exciting twist to a generic GUI program / coding assignment.
+Learning to break up the work and manage shared resources was also fun and helped tie together all the stuff we've learned this semester.
+The GUI syscalls (for the prompts) were also fun to experiment with.
+I mostly worked with the decision making and logic end of the program, so making sure all the branches were happening as planned was also fun and a different but similar pace from our OOP programming classes.

 ## Algorithms and Techniques
 - Randomizing the cards